andrasq/node-qfputs/Readme.md

 ### new Fputs( writable, [options] )

 Fputs constructor, return an Fputs that flushes to the writable.
-Writable can be an object with a write(text, callback) method, or a string filename.
+Writable can be an object with a `write(text, callback)` method, or a string filename.
+If a string, an Fputs.FileWriter will be used (see below).

 Options: